Use the filter to show walks of a certain type such as woods, reservoirs, hills, long distance, country parks, canals and rivers.

 You can extend the walk by continuing to the southern end of the Malverns and visiting the British Camp Iron Age Hill Fort on Herefordshire Beacon.
 View Full Details>>

-From Droitwich, the walk continues through the countryside towards the village of Fladbury.
+The route then heads through the countryside to Goosehill Wood, Earl's Common, Flyford Favell, Abberton and Church Lench.
 This section includes a short stroll along the Worcester and Birmingham Canal and woodland walks through Grafton and Old Yew Hill Woods.

 |Wyre Forest||7 miles (11 km)||This large forest near Bewdley has miles of super cycling and walking trails to enjoy.
 Cyclists can enjoy the family mountain bike trail which runs along nice wide paths through the woodland.
 There is also a section along a disused railway line and through a Nature Reserve.
 The trail is waymarked with blue markers.
 Bikes can be hired from Bewdley Outdoors.
 Walkers can enjoy three waymarked walking trails of varying lengths and difficulty.
 On the trails you'll pass through coniferous and deciduous forest and visit the lovely Wyre Arboretum. |